Practising art is about improving your skills and knowledge, but it’s also about developing authenticity and a unique style.

 The amount of art, artists and art movements out there can feel overwhelming if you’re inspired by multiple disparate styles.
 There are thousands of great artist predecessors and the number of amazing artists seems to be increasing exponentially—especially now that more people have platforms to make their work visible.

 If you’re the kind of person who’s inspired by everything, marry techniques and elements that seem to contrast.
 Paul Klee is a great example of this.
 He used oil and watercolour paint together.
 He had a highly recognisable and individual style inspired by surrealism and cubism.
 It’s unusual to use watercolour and oil together.
 With his understanding of the working properties of the paint, he was able to create a completely novel technique.
-He create an oil transfer on paper that resisted watercolour washes, allowing him to combine the two elements.
+He worked by painting oil transfers on paper that resisted watercolour washes, allowing him to combine the two elements.

 This is why it’s important to describe aspects of artwork you like.
 For example, you might like the dynamism and sense of atmosphere J.M.W Turner created with his abstract scumbles.
 But you may also like the high key, bright pointillism used by Paul Signac.
 Then you might decide that you want to use soft pastel for drawing.